hpcleuven/VscDocumentation/source/cloud/pilot/access.md

 -   your account must be a member of one or more Opennebula groups.

-New users can obtain an account by following [the procedure described here](/accounts/vsc_account.rst).
+New users can obtain a VSC account by following [the procedure described here](/accounts/vsc_account.rst).
-Once you have an account, contact us if you want to start a new OpenStack project, or join an existing one.
+Once you have a VSC account, contact us via cloud@vscentrum.be if you want to start a new Opennebula project, or join an existing one.

-You can interact with the VSC Cloud using the Opennebula Dashboard, a web interface, or the "one" command line interface, which you can use from any system, and which is installed for you on the UGent login node **login.hpc.ugent.be**.
-You can log in to the Dashboard using the VSC accountpage, as illustrated in the next section.
+You can interact with the VSC Cloud using the Opennebula Dashboard, a web interface, or the "one" command line interface, which you can use from any system, and which is installed for you on the HPC-UGent Tier-2 login nodes at `login.hpc.ugent.be`.
+You can log in to the VSC Opennebula Dashboard using the VSC accountpage, as illustrated in the next section.
 To get access from the command line interface, you'll need to obtain a login token, as explained in section [Login Token](#login-token).